 - Eco-friendly: They are much better for the environment as less trash is going into landfills, and you are reducing your carbon footprint.
 It is estimated that over 27 billion diapers end up in landfills each year.

 - Babies are less likely to struggle with diaper rash: This is because they are usually changed more often, and cloth diapers contains far fewer chemicals to irritate the skin.

 - Save money: This is a huge one.
 According to multiple reports, disposable diapers are going to cost you approximately $800-$900 during your first year.
-If you choose more natural disposables, then that number is most likely going to shoot up.
+If you choose more natural disposables, then that number is most likely going to increase.
 On the other hand, you can create a cloth stash costing a few hundred dollars, and it will serve you a number of years and even through multiple children.

-- Easier to potty train: The sensation of wetness babies feel with cloth is slightly more than disposables, making them more aware and more likely to potty train sooner.
+- Easier to potty train: The sensation of wetness that babies feel with cloth is slightly more than disposables, making them more aware and more likely to potty train sooner.